 Fish in your Aquarium are hard to figure out sometimes.
-If the tank is not right, the fish could be stressed, sick or worse, and can be found on the bottom of the tank.
+If the tank is not right, the fish could be stressed, sick, or worse, and can be found on the bottom of the tank.
 Do Fish sleep on the bottom of the tank or are they sick?

 Yes, Most fish sleep just off the bottom of the tank, floating and moving slightly in an upright position, 9-12 hrs. per day.
-Sometimes a pair or group close to the structures or plants in the tank provide some security from unknown dangers.
+Sometimes a pair or group close to the structures or plants in the tank provides some security from unknown dangers.

 There has to be some sleep time, for fish in your aquarium and since they don’t close their eyes and lay down it’s a little difficult to know when they do it.
-They also hang on the bottom when their stressed and sick, it’s good to know the difference between when a fish is having a good night’s sleep or is stressed and diseased.
+They also hang on the bottom when they’re stressed and sick, it’s good to know the difference between when a fish is having a good night’s sleep and is stressed and diseased.
 Here are some ways you can tell.

-Just like humans fish require time to sleep.
+Just like humans, fish require time to sleep.
 The best time and the most natural time for them to sleep is when the lights are out in the aquarium.
-They will tend to hover in one place in a trance like-way that appears differently than they normally do.
+They will tend to hover in one place in a trance way that appears differently than they normally do.
 As the owner of the aquarium, you need to mimic a natural existence by turning off the light at the same time every night.

 This will provide them a night and day scheduled clock, almost what they would experience in a natural environment where they can wind down and then fall asleep.